"Excellent and better choice over Emergency Departments. My son was able to utilize the walk-in hours on a Saturday, X-ray completed on-site."

 From a rolled ankle to a broken wrist, the Kennesaw clinic treats the full range of non-surgical orthopedic and sports injuries: sprains and strains, fractures and dislocations, tendonitis, joint pain and swelling, sports injuries, and work injuries.
 When an injury needs a surgeon, we evaluate it, stabilize it, and refer you to the right specialist.

 Kennesaw is a full-service location.
 What you need to diagnose and treat the injury is in the building: open MRI for a detailed look at soft-tissue injuries, digital X-ray, injections including cortisone and PRP, casting and splinting, and bracing and durable medical equipment.
 Most of it happens during your visit.
-If you need an MRI, it is scheduled the same day, not weeks out.
+If you need an MRI, your provider schedules it on-site, typically within 24 hours and never weeks out.

 For certain joint and tendon problems, such as osteoarthritis or a stubborn tendon injury, OS1 offers platelet-rich plasma (PRP) as a non-surgical option.
 PRP uses a small sample of your own blood, spun down to concentrate the platelets, then injected into the injured area to support the body’s natural healing.
 The Kennesaw clinic prepares a high-concentration PRP, with a higher platelet count than a standard preparation.
 If PRP is a fit for your injury, Dr. Alexander will walk you through what to expect.